This is an 11-16 training programme with post-16 experience.

 Cheshire East SCITT is committed to supporting all trainees from the application process through to securing future employment.

-All trainees have a Subject Mentor, Professional Mentor and a Subject Specialist Lead.
-Training is delivered by expert teachers and outstanding practitioners based at the Cheshire East SCITT.
+All trainees have the support of a Subject Mentor, Professional Mentor and a Subject Expert.
+Training is delivered by expert teachers and outstanding practitioners, mostly from within our partner schools and is based at the Cheshire East SCITT.

-Placement A starts in September followed by Placement B which runs from February to July.
+Placement A starts on the first day of the school term in September, which helps our trainees to feel like one of the staff team.
+This is followed by Placement B which runs from February to July.

-Short primary and special school placements are also completed to focus on transition and SEND to provide additional insight into all types of learners.
+All our trainees also complete a short primary school placement, to focus on transition and a short SEND placement to provide additional insight into all types of learners.

 All our Partner Schools have comprehensive intakes and provide experience of working with young people of all abilities.